KilakOriginal/fachschaft_informatik/README.md

 }
 ```

-Before deploying, make sure to set up your server to handle the static files **or** alternatively run
+Before deploying, remember to [set up your server to handle static files](https://docs.djangoproject.com/en/4.1/howto/static-files/deployment/) **or** alternatively run
 ```python
 python manage.py [YOUR_IP]:[PORT] --insecure
 ```
 from the source directory (**NOT** recommended!).
+Another option still for serving your static files would be [AWS](https://aws.amazon.com/) or similar services if you do not wish to host them on your own server.
 For more info see [deployment checklist](https://docs.djangoproject.com/en/4.1/howto/deployment/checklist/).

 You will need to add your server to the `ALLOWED_HOSTS` list in the settings file located at `/src/fachschaft_informatik/settings.py`.